Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Phase 3: PII Detection and Evaluation

 \subsubsection{LLMs using Basic, Math-Aware, and Segment-Aware Prompts}

-We evaluated the performance of six LLMs (Claude 4.5 Haiku, Claude 4.5 Opus, GPT-4 Turbo, GPT-5.2, Gemini 2.5 Flash, and Gemini 3 Pro) on the task of PII detection to examine the robustness of LLM-based PII detection across models spanning lightweight, general-purpose, and high-capability regimes.
-To ensure data security and compliance, all API requests were routed through University's LLM Gateway\footnote{https://redacted for blind review} (anonymized for blind review).
+We evaluated the performance of six LLMs---Claude 4.5 Haiku, Claude 4.5 Opus, GPT-4 Turbo, GPT-5.2, Gemini 2.5 Flash, and Gemini 3 Pro---on the task of PII detection to examine the robustness of LLM-based methods.
+These models were selected because they are widely used and span lightweight, general-purpose, and high-capability model regimes.
+To ensure data security and compliance, all API requests were routed through Cornell University's LLM Gateway, LiteLLM\footnote{https://docs.litellm.ai/}.
 This centralized gateway provides a unified interface while enforcing strict privacy protocols; crucially, it operates under a zero-retention policy where payload data is neither logged by the gateway nor used for model training, aligning with institutional IRB requirements.

 We first compared model performance under basic prompting against the baseline and selected the higher-performing model from each provider for subsequent evaluation with the math-aware and segment-aware prompting strategies, in order to assess whether these refinements further improve PII detection performance.
 The three prompt variants are described below.